Scorched Earth Brewing is ready for summer.

 “Breweries do really well in the summer here,” Berggren said.
 “People think breweries are adult-only, but I think all of the local breweries have been creative in what they did, whether it was expanding outdoor space and adding tents or adding games.”

-Doyen, who grew up in McHenry, said he comes to the brewery with a background in business strategy and finance, and hopes to incorporate an analytical approach to determining how to move Scorched Earth forward.
+Doyen, who grew up in McHenry, said he comes to the brewery with a background in business strategy and finance and hoped to incorporate an analytical approach to determining how to move Scorched Earth forward.

 That includes making data-based decisions on customer responses to new beers, and Scorched Earth may even bring back popular but retired beers based on the results of a future customer vote, Doyen said.